kevinolega/callcentertrainingtips/cta/promos.md

 ---
 My lessons already helped [hundreds of Filipinos get hired in a call center](https://callcentertrainingtips.com/testimonials).

-If you want to support me and you would like more direct and active personal assistance here are your options.
+If you want to support me and you would like more direct and active personal assistance, here are your options.

 ## 6 Week English Lessons

-We offer six weeks of English lessons to help support job applicants and professionals who want to upgrade their career.
+We offer six weeks of English lessons to help support job applicants and professionals who want to upgrade their careers.

 We help our students prepare for interviews and call center work.

-We will be correcting your mistakes and I'll guide you until you get hired.
+We will be correcting your mistakes, and I'll guide you until you get hired.

 <a href="https://callcentertrainingtips.com/6WEL250/" class="button focus">CLICK HERE TO RECEIVE TRAINING</a>